migibert/migibert.github.io/content/posts/odr-csp/index.md

 description = 'Learn how to optimize decision-making by transforming an Organization Decision Record (ODR) into a Constraint Satisfaction Problem (CSP) using Timefold.
-This guide walks through modeling constraints, implementing a solver, and automating complex team assignments with AI-driven optimization.' date = 2025-02-14 draft = false categories = ['theory of constraints', 'management'] tags = ['csp', 'software engineering', 'decision-making']
+This guide walks through modeling constraints, implementing a solver, and automating complex team assignments with AI-driven optimization.' date = 2025-02-14 draft = false categories = ['theory of constraints', 'management', 'software engineering'] tags = ['csp', 'decision-making']
 +++

 ## Introduction